matt793/TagFilter/README.md

 # TagFilter
-TagFilter is a webscraper that allows you to: Filter through website tags quickly.
+TagFilter is a webscraper that allows you to filter through website tags quickly.

-README will be updated soon.
+## Why
+* Inspect a webpage while stay in your terminal.
+* Filter through web code faster due to repeate tag promting.
+* Low observable pen-testing.

+## Environment
+Keep it seprated from host dependent moduals.